vincenthome/docker-angular-build/README.md

   - `-d` detached without any activities info.

-  - `--build` force a rebuilt of the images with any latest changes.
+  - `--build` force a rebuilt of the images with any source changes.